 - Awards – Try and check the campaigns that the agency has won awards for.
 Check the frequency & recency of the awards event.

 Have you been looking for a digital marketing agency and are you confused about which one to pick?
-Reach out to me on +918097531225 or [email protected] and I’ll help you pick one, basis what’s right for your business.
+Reach out to me at [email protected] and I’ll help you pick one, basis what’s right for your business.
 I promise I won’t be selling DigiChefs on the call 😉

 Am I missing any parameters that you think are important in the evaluation process?
-Comment below or just Whatsapp me on +918097531225.
+Do Comment below.

 Also read: Hire an agency or set an in-house team?